Rubén Ramírez Lezcano

-Rubén Darío Ramírez Lezcano (born 11 January 1966) is a Paraguayan economist and diplomat who is the current Minister of Foreign Affairs of Paraguay since 2023; in which he previously served from 2006 to 2008.
+Rubén Darío Ramírez Lezcano (born 11 January 1966) is a Paraguayan economist and a right-wing conservative diplomat who is the current Minister of Foreign Affairs of Paraguay since 2023.
+He also held the same position from 2006 to 2008.

 Biography

-Ramírez was born in 1966 in the capital city of Asunción.
+Ramírez was born in 1966 in Asunción.
 He studied economics and received a baccalaureate in science and arts from the College St. Teresa in Ciudad del Este.
 In 1987 he graduated from the Faculty of Economics and Social Sciences of the University of Buenos Aires with a degree in economics.
 He later earned a master's degree in international politics at the University of Sorbonne in Paris (1989) and a degree in business administration from the Anderson School of Management at the University of California, Los Angeles (1998).

 Career

 Ramírez has held a number of posts in his country's foreign service, including periods at the embassies in Buenos Aires and Quito.

 He served as minister of foreign affairs in the cabinet of President Nicanor Duarte Frutos from 2006 to 2008.
-In 2016, he was nominated by Paraguay as a candidate for the presidency of the CAF – Development Bank of Latin America and the Caribbean.
+In 2016, he was nominated by Paraguay as a candidate for the presidency of the CAF – Development Bank of Latin America and the Caribbean, but lost the election.

 On 8 June 2023 he was chosen by President-elect Santiago Peña to serve as his minister of foreign affairs.

-On November 15, 2023, Senator Martínez presented Resolution No. 383, which was approved by the Senate (File S-2300589), requesting information and documents from Ramírez (Itaipu Board Member and Minister of Foreign Affairs) related to the investments of the Itaipu Pension Fund (Cajubi) abroad, known as “the heist of the century.”
+On 15 November 2023, Senator Esperanza Martínez presented Resolution No. 383, which was approved by the Senate (File S-2300589), requesting information and documents from Ramírez (Itaipu Board Member and Minister of Foreign Affairs) related to the investments of the Itaipu Pension Fund (Cajubi) abroad, known as “the heist of the century.”

-Ramírez responded to the Senate via letter DM/UGRE/1/No 157/2023, dated December 21, 2023, stating that he did not have that information and those documents.
+Ramírez responded to the Senate via letter DM/UGRE/1/No 157/2023, dated 21 December 2023, stating that he did not have that information and those documents.

 In early 2025, Ramírez presented his candidacy to succeed Luis Almagro as Secretary General of the Organization of American States (OAS).

-He was to contend in the 10 March election against Albert Ramdin of Suriname, but on 5 March, President Peña announced that he was withdrawing Ramírez's nomination.
+He was to contend in the 10 March election against Albert Ramdin of Suriname, but on 5 March, President Peña announced that he was withdrawing Ramírez's nomination, in light of the lack of support to its nomination.
+Ramdin won by acclamation.